 - Pondering or visualization of an object with discernment of its qualities.

 - Visualization of retrospection of memories and dreams.

-- Deity and comprehending the aspects of that visualized deity.
+- Visualization of a deity and comprehending the aspects of that visualized deity.

 We are not saying this is an exhaustive list, but it covers the main points.

 There is a type of practice where you have an open presence to whatever is appearing in your mind.
 The appearances of the mind are the things that you investigate.
 You are not just looking to get them out of the way as you would in shamata.
 You would discern the process that is happening.